High-energy Neutrino Predictions for T Coronae Borealis: Probing Particle Acceleration in Novae: External shock model

-The gamma-rays and neutrinos produced at the nova are anticipated to get attenuated during the propagation in the source ejecta and to the Earth.
-The dominant propagation effect for gamma-rays above 10 GeV is the pair production on the low energy photons in the source as well as in the interstellar medium.
+{ \textbf{Propagation effects---}In addition to the regular ES calculation, we also consider the propagation effect.
+The gamma-ray and neutrino fluxes given by Eq.~\ref{eq:flux} are anticipated to get attenuated during the propagation in the source ejecta and to the Earth.
+The dominant propagation effect for gamma-rays above 10 GeV is the pair production on the low energy photons in the source.
 Whereas, the weakly interacting neutrinos are not affected by such losses but may undergo flavor oscillation during the propagation.
-Note that we are interested in the energies above $10$~GeV only, and therefore, we do not consider low energy propagation effect, e.g., synchrotron radiation.
+Note that we are interested in the energies above $10$~GeV only, and therefore, we do not consider low energy propagation effects, e.g., synchrotron radiation.